-These treatments are some of the most important parts of preventive medicine, and they are included in the services that your primary care doctor offers.
+These treatments are some of the most important parts of preventive medicine, and they are included in the services that EMC Express Care offers.
 Doctors generally set their patients’ immunization schedules as per the recommendations provided by the Centers for Disease Control and Prevention (CDC), which are based on the guidance of the Advisory Committee on Immunization Practices (ACIP).
 (This committee comprises medical experts who assess and interpret the efficacy of various medications in people based on their age, gender, and – for women – pregnancy status.)

 Let’s talk about how medical practitioners often differentiate vaccinations from immunizations, and where you can go here in Greater Fort Worth to receive the vaccine and other protection you need to stay safe and healthy.

 Vaccination is the actual treatment method whereby a person can become immune (temporarily or permanently) to an infection or disease.
 The purpose of a vaccine is to introduce weakened, dead, or inactive parts of a particular germ into the patient’s body in order to stimulate the body’s immune response and create antibodies against that germ.

 The role of antibodies is to bind to a pathogen and render it useless.
 Thanks to the vaccine, the body has a “memory” of the pathogen – so the next time you are exposed to it (if ever), the body will be able to fight it off without making you sick.